erlyvideo/flussonic-old/apps/erlmedia/README.md

 Licensing
 =========

-Erlmedia is distributed under the GNU General Public License version 3 and is also available under alternative licenses negotiated directly with Erlyvideo author Max Lapshin <max@maxidoors.ru>.
-The GPL (version 3) is included in this source tree in the file COPYING.
+Erlmedia is distributed under the MIT license

 This product contains components, distributed under other licences:
 *  http_uri2.erl under Erlang Public License.
 You can read it from file doc/EPLICENSE